Dr. David T. Beito

 - “Mooseheart: ‘The Child City’,” in The History of Orphanages Reconsidered, ed.
 Richard McKenzie (New York: Encounter Books, 2009).

 - with Linda Royster Beito, “Isabel Paterson, Rose Wilder Lane, and Zora Neale Hurston on War, Race, the State, and Liberty,” Independent Review 12 (Spring 2008).

 - with Linda Royster Beito, “‘Let Down Your Bucket Where You Are:’ The Afro-American Hospital and Black Health Care in Mississippi, 1924-1966,” Social Science History 30 (Winter 2006), 551-69.

 - with Linda Royster Beito, “Blacks, Gun Cultures and Gun Control: T.R.M.
 Howard, Armed Self Defense, and the Struggle for Civil Rights in Mississippi,” The Journal of Firearms and Public Policy (September 2005).

 - “T.R.M.
-Howard: Pragmatism over Strict Integrationist Ideology in the Mississippi Delta, 1942-1954,” Glenn Feldman, ed., Before Brown: Civil Rights and White Backlash in the Modern South (Tuscaloosa: University of Alabama Press, 2004).
+Howard: Pragmatism over Strict Integrationist Ideology in the Mississippi Delta, 1942-1954,” in Before Brown: Civil Rights and White Backlash in the Modern South, ed.
+Glenn Feldman (Tuscaloosa: University of Alabama Press, 2004).